InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial4_timeseries/README.md

 - [ ] Implement your own line chart *with a different dataset* than the one used in our demo.

-- [ ] Turn this line chart into an (area chart)[].
-Note: this requires referencing the d3 documention to understand the similarities and differences between the area function generator and the line function generator we did in class.
+- [ ] Turn this line chart into an [area chart](https://github.com/d3/d3-shape#areas). **Tip**: Think first about how that would be drawn on the screen.
+What are you creating on the svg?
+This requires referencing the d3 documention to understand the similarities and differences between the area function generator and the line function generator.

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.